100 Academic Persuasive Research Topics

 Since academic persuasive essays require you to research, you don't have to start your essay knowing what your position is on the topic.
 You may not even know much about the topic before you start gathering information for your argumentative essay.

 To find a good topic, I often have my students write a list of things that they are interested in knowing more about, or which they believe in.
-To broaden their thinking, I find it helps to look at a list of argumentative topics like the one in the table below which I've derived from Gale Opposing Viewpoints.
+To broaden their thinking, I find it helps to look at a list of argumentative topics like the one in the table below.

 Genetically Modified Food